andre-st/goodreads-www/README.md

 Right half of the page: _Interaction_
 - minimal design form: as less text and controls as possible
-- problem statement -> solution -> call to action
+- problem statement -> solution statement -> call to action
 - [privacy notice](privacy.txt) and consent checkbox (GDPR)

 Left half of the page: _Information_